Jude95/EasyRecyclerView/README.md

 void addFooter(ItemView view)
 ```

-ItemView is not a view but a view creator;
+ItemView is not a view but a view creator

 ```java
 public interface ItemView {